18 new hire onboarding survey questions to improve retention

 Ready to transform your onboarding process into a truly inclusive experience?
 Our customizable onboarding survey template helps you gather critical feedback from new hires during their first weeks and fine-tune your onboarding process based on direct employee input.

-In this article, you’re going to find out what questions to ask your new hires so you can get ahead of any challenges.
-In fact, we’ve gathered the top 18 new hire onboarding survey questions that will truly complete your onboarding process so you can have a more efficient and engaging workplace.
+In this article, you're going to find out what onboarding survey questions to ask your new hires so you can get ahead of any challenges.
+We've gathered the top 18 that will truly complete your onboarding process and help you build a more efficient and engaging workplace.

 But, first!

-Why do we need these onboarding survey questions for new hires?
+Why do we need onboarding survey questions for new hires?

 The first impression is the last impression.
 Studies show that the onboarding experience your recruits have directly impacts their productivity, engagement, and retention.
-To be precise, a great onboarding process could improve retention up to 82%, and we can guess why!
+To be precise, a great onboarding process could improve retention by up to 82% — and we can guess why!

 How you onboard a new hire is your first impression.
 This will significantly influence how they see the company's work culture, values, and ethos.
 And onboarding doesn't stop after day one.